 Visit Hopetoun falls – the best waterfall in Victoria

-Yes this is a bold claim we know, and whilst there are about 101 waterfalls scattered across Victoria, none took our breath away more than seeing the power and amazement of Hopetoun falls, located deep in the Beech Forest along the great ocean road.
+Yes this is a bold claim we know, and whilst there are about 101 waterfalls scattered across Victoria, none took our breath away more than seeing the power and amazement of Hopetoun falls, located deep in the national park along the great ocean road.

 A photographer’s dream, the leading lines of fallen trees, overgrown ferns and moss that cover the floor in a delicate but veracious way prove that if you leave nature untouched for long enough, she astounds us with beauty and abundance.